The Complete Guide to Video Slot Machines

 There are thousands of different variations, some with up to 3025 winning lines and special additional bonus games.
 This makes for a high hit percentage and a more entertaining playing experience compared to the older style three reel games.

 Here at VideoSlotMachines.com we give you the history, show you how they work and teach you how to play.
 We have also included profiles of some of the most popular video slots from major manufacturers such as IGT, Aristocrat and Bally Gaming.

 Play Video Slots Online

 Did you know that you can play video slots online for free or for real money?
 If you want to play from the comfort of your own home or on your mobile device check out the most popular online casinos listed below.

 We go inside the games to show you exact information about how they work, how the odds are determined and more.

 Find out how slot machines evolved from simple mechanical games to state of the art electronic gaming machines.

 Learn how to play any video slot within minutes.
 We outline all of the buttons and their use plus other important info.

-Find out about the different types of bonus features such as free spins, pick a box and Wheel of Fortune style bonuses.
+Find out about the different types of bonus features including free spins, pick a box, Wheel of Fortune and more.